polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

     * Density base clustering: Groups members based on how closely they are packed together; can learn clusters of arbitrary shape.
     * Hiratchical clustering: Builds a tree of clusters.
     * Centroid base clustering: Groups members based on their distance from the center of the cluster.
-    * Distributional based clustering:Groups members based on the probability of a member belonging to a particular distribution.
+    * Distributional based clustering: Groups members based on the probability of a member belonging to a particular distribution.
 * Reading Kaggle:
   * [Prostate cANcer graDe Assessment (PANDA) Challenge Prostate cancer diagnosis using the Gleason grading system](https://www.kaggle.com/c/prostate-cancer-grade-assessment/discussion)